A short preamble:

 Oddly, (to me anyway), being in control of the lighting/posing/setting/wardrobe etc for shooting a portrait involves a greater degree of difficulty than going out looking for scenics or landscapes where none of those elements are in my control.
 Choosing a location, setting up the lights and creating a composition is like solving a three dimensional puzzle and it is a very fun challenge for me.

 I have made portraits for forty-plus years of folks from just about everywhere, formal bridal portraits, informal outdoors, formals in the studio, high-key/low key, but my favorite has now become the environmental portrait.
 I love seeing people in their favorite environment, doing what they love.
 It is so gratifying to me, to do what I love, photographing people doing what they love too.
-And the stories are just the best.
+Meeting new people and hearing their stories is just the best.

 Charles “Gatewood’ Brown.

 He is also generous with his time if you are a fellow picker and need a pointer or two.
-Or, a photographer who wants to invade your home and rearrange the furniture!
+Or in my case, a photographer who wants to invade your home and rearrange the furniture!

-I am grateful to Peter for finding a couple of hours for me to drop by to make this portrait.
+I am grateful to Peter for his music and for finding a couple of hours for me to drop by to make this portrait.

 You can learn more about Peter and his music here